-In this post you’ll learn why too much engine oil in your snowblower can be harmful.
-You’ll also learn how to correctly check oil level and what to do if your engine oil is overfull.
+In this post, you’ll learn why too much engine oil in your snowblower can be harmful.
+You’ll also learn how to correctly check the oil levels and what to do if your engine oil is overfull.

 Too Much Oil Is Bad

 It’s true that too much oil is better than too little, but it’s still possible to damage an engine with excessive lubricant.

 Some of the common symptoms include:

 - White smoke – Too much oil can cause oil to migrate to the carburetor through the crankcase breather.
-The oil then enters the combustion chamber and causes plooms of white smoke.
+The oil then enters the combustion chamber and causes plumes of white smoke.

 - Engine won’t crank over – Too much oil inside the engine prevents the crankshaft from moving.
 This often convinces operators they have a flat battery (key start) or pull cord issue.

 - Oil leaks – Excessive oil causes excessive crankcase pressure – this often results in oil leaking from cranks seals and pan gaskets.

 - Spark plug fouling – Oil that enters the combustion chamber will foul the spark plug and cause misfiring.